 Markets offer the opportunity to get out and see customers in person and get feedback directly.Corinne Anestopoulos, Biko

-Artist markets are not only a great way for emerging brands to gain exposure to built-in audiences and validate an idea—they’re also important for established online businesses, Corinne says: “Markets offer the opportunity to get out and see customers in person and get feedback directly.”
+Attending a jewelry market is not only a great way for emerging brands to gain exposure to built-in audiences and validate an idea—they’re also important for established online businesses, Corinne says: “Markets offer the opportunity to get out and see customers in person and get feedback directly.”

 An alternative to participating in markets is to host events in your own studio.
 “Sample sales are a good way to liquidate older merchandise and also invite people into your space and process,” Corinne says.
-Or, if your own space isn’t conducive to visiting, host a pop-up in another retailer’s store.
+Or, if your own space isn’t conducive to visiting, host a pop-up in another retailer’s jewelry store.

 Corinne also grew her business initially through consignment and wholesale agreements, which she gained by approaching local retailers in person.
 Cold calling has a high rejection risk, but you just need one “yes” to get started, she says.